AcalaNetwork/bodhi.js/packages/evm-subql/README.md

   --dbname postgres    \
   --username postgres  \
   --verbose            \
-  ./evm-karura.tgz
+  ./evm-acala.tgz
 ```

-### (optional) rename schema
+### rename schema (optional)
-Since we dumped `evm-karura` schema, the restore process will create a new schema with the same name.
-If you want to use a different name, you can simply rename `evm-karura` schema to the desired name after the restore process.
+Since we dumped `evm-acala` schema, the restore process will create a new schema with the same name.
+If you want to use a different name, you can simply rename `evm-acala` schema to the desired name after the restore process.

 This can be done with pgAdmin by:
 - right click the schema name